 Le Bourget Airport is exclusively dedicated to business aviation.
 It occupies an area of 553 hectares and has three runways, two of which can operate independently.
 It hosts 75 businesses offering airport and aviation services, including the major names in business aviation, and is a top industrial pole in Grand Paris as well as the leading business airport in Europe.
 Le Bourget Airport hosts the Air and Space Museum, a world class museum which pays tribute to the early 20th century air pioneers with 175 historic airplanes.
 The museum is open all days except Mondays from 9am to 5pm (6pm from May 1st to October 31st).

-Air and Space Museum detailed information
+Information on Air and Space Museum in Le Bourget.